-Jane Mayer of The New Yorker profiled Vice President Mike Pence in a newly published piece called "The Danger of President Pence."
+Jane Mayer of The New Yorker profiled Vice President Mike Pence in a piece called "The Danger of President Pence."

-The article chronicled Pence’s political career and provided inside look into the relationship between President Trump and the vice president.
+The article chronicles Pence’s political career and provided an inside look into the relationship between President Trump and the Vice President.

 One of the most notable anecdotes in the article detailed when Trump reportedly "joked" that Pence wants to hang all gay people.

 Pence Has Supported Anti-LGBTQ Policy Throughout His Career.

 Pence, in a 2006 speech to Congress said, “Societal collapse was always brought about following an advent of the deterioration of marriage and family."